 The Jersey Gilbert and Sullivan Society

-A. The Society should aim to further the enjoyment of its Membership in the works of Gilbert and Sullivan on a friendly, co-
+A. The Society should aim to further the enjoyment of its Membership in operatic and light opera productions with particular emphasis on the works of Gilbert and Sullivan on a friendly, co-

 B. The aim of the Society should be at all times to stage fully-

-C. Although the main emphasis of the Society should be to perform and promote Gilbert and Sullivan operettas, the Committee should be at liberty to authorise performances of other composers and librettists.
+C. Although the main emphasis of the Society should be to perform and promote Gilbert and Sullivan operettas, the Committee should be at liberty to authorise performances of other composers and librettists, including those whose works are classified as musicals.
 These performances should be regarded as the exception rather than the rule.

 D. The Society should seek to employ as many of its Members as possible in all its activities, with a definite emphasis on the "ensemble" approach to music and the theatre.
 Auditions should always be conducted in such a way as to encourage new talent.

 E. The Society should aim, by careful selection of performers, to maintain the highest possible standard of singing, musicianship, stage craft and acting among its Members.